mfsimsek/mfsimsek.github.io/_pages/about.md

 title: "About"
 ---

 At pBoDS Lab, we aim to understand space and time mechanisms of patterning in vertebrate embryonic tissues.
-For this purpose, we combine 1- quantitative state-of-art microscopy, 2- single cell level analysis of signal dynamics, and 3- data-informed predictive modeling of systems level biophysics.
+For this purpose, we combine 1- quantitative state-of-the-art microscopy, 2- single cell level analysis of signal dynamics, and 3- data-informed predictive modeling of systems level biophysics.

 Zebrafish with its translucent, accessible, and multiplexed early embryonic development as well as tractable genetics is our favorite model organism!